Video Surveillance Systems

-IP video surveillance systems are digitized versions of analog video surveillance systems; they can send and receive data over an IP network, such as LAN, RF, or Wi-Fi network.
+IP video surveillance systems are digitized versions of analog best video surveillance systems; they can send and receive data over an IP network, such as LAN, RF, or Wi-Fi network.
 Over the past few years, the trend of converting analog systems into digital systems has increased.

 IP Surveillance Camera - Block Diagram

 In this segment, various commercial areas such as enterprises and data centers, banking and finance buildings, hospitality centers, retail stores and malls, and warehouses are considered.
 The commercial vertical is the largest in the video surveillance systems market.
 The rising demand for best video surveillance systems in the retail and banking sectors is driving the growth of this market.